yupeng0921/iproute2_learning/nstat.md

 systme sent rst for them and delet them.
 We have 64 connections, so the 'ss -s' command show the system has 10 orphan sockets, and the value of TcpExtTCPAbortOnMemory was 54.

+An additional explain about orphan socket count: You could find the exactly orphan socket count by the 'ss -s' command, but when kernel decide whither increases TcpExtTCPAbortOnMemory and sends rst, kernel doesn't alwasy check the exactly orphan socket count.
+For increasing performance, kernel check an approximate count firstly, if the approximate count is more than tcp_max_orphans, kernel check the exactly count again.
+So if the approximate count is less than tcp_max_orphans, but exactly count is more than tcp_max_orphans, you would find TcpExtTCPAbortOnMemory is not increased at all.
+If tcp_max_orphans is large enough, it won't occur, but if you decrease tcp_max_orphans to a small value like our test, you might find this issue.
+So in our test, the client set up 64 connections although the tcp_max_orphans is 10.
+If the client only set up 11 connectoins, we can't find the change of TcpExtTCPAbortOnMemory.

+### TcpExtTCPAbortOnTimeout
+This statistic will increase when any of the tcp timer expire.
+In this situation, kernel won't send rst, just give up the connection.
+Continue the previous test, we wait for several minutes, because the iptables on the sever blocked the traffic, server wouldn't receive fin, and all the client's orphan sockets would timeout on the FIN_WAIT_1 state finally.
+So we wait for a few minutes, we could find 10 timeout on the client:

+    ubuntu@nstat-a:~$ nstat | grep -i abort
+    TcpExtTCPAbortOnTimeout         10                 0.0

+### TcpExtTCPAbortOnLinger
+When a tcp connection comes into FIN_WAIT_2 state, instead of waiting for the fin packet from the other side, kernel could send a rst and delete the socket immediately.
+This is not the default behavior of linux kernel tcp stack, but after configure socket option, you could let kernel follow this behavior.
+Below is an example.

+The server side code:

+    ubuntu@nstat-b:~$ cat server_linger.py
+    import socket
+    import time

+    port = 9000

+    s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+    s.bind(('0.0.0.0', port))
+    s.listen(1)
+    sock, addr = s.accept()
+    while True:
+        time.sleep(9999999)

+The client side code:

+    ubuntu@nstat-a:~$ cat client_linger.py
+    import socket
+    import struct

+    server = 'nstat-b' # server address
+    port = 9000

+    s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+    s.setsockopt(socket.SOL_SOCKET, socket.SO_LINGER, struct.pack('ii', 1, 10))
+    s.setsockopt(socket.SOL_TCP, socket.TCP_LINGER2, struct.pack('i', -1))
+    s.connect((server, port))
+    s.close()

+Run server_linger.py on server:

+    ubuntu@nstat-b:~$ python3 server_linger.py

+Run client_linger.py on client:

+    ubuntu@nstat-a:~$ python3 client_linger.py

+After run client_linger.py, check the output of nstat:

+    ubuntu@nstat-a:~$ nstat | grep -i abort
+    TcpExtTCPAbortOnLinger          1                  0.0

+### TcpExtTCPAbortFailed
+The kernel tcp layer will send rst if the [RFC 2525 2.17 section](https://tools.ietf.org/html/rfc2525#page-50) is satisfied.
+If an internal error occurs during this process, TcpExtTCPAbortFailed will be increased.